nismod/infra-risk-vis/etl/DESIGN.md

 last touched.

 The default, `all` rule in this `snakemake` workflow would aim to create files and DB records for all datasets.
+The container could take a dataset as an optional argument (via `docker run`?) to process a single, or set of datasets.

 ### Vector